google/caliban/docs/explore/base_image.rst

 The dockerfiles we use to generate our supported images can be found `here <https://github.com/google/caliban/tree/master/dockerfiles>`_.
-We create base gpu images from the `Dockerfile.gpu <https://github.com/google/caliban/blob/master/dockerfiles/Dockerfile.gpu>`_ file, and then use these as base images for creating full GPU images with support for specific python versions using this `Dockerfile <https://github.com/google/caliban/blob/master/dockerfiles/Dockerfile>`_.
+We create base gpu images from the `Dockerfile.gpu <https://github.com/google/caliban/blob/main/dockerfiles/Dockerfile.gpu>`_ file, and then use these as base images for creating full GPU images with support for specific python versions using this `Dockerfile <https://github.com/google/caliban/blob/main/dockerfiles/Dockerfile>`_.

 We base our gpu base images on the `nvidia/cuda <https://hub.docker.com/r/nvidia/cuda/>`_ images, which contain the relevant CUDA drivers required for GPU use.
-The virtual environment inside of the Caliban container isolates you from these low-level details, so you can install any tensorflow version you like, or use Jax or Pytorch or any other system.
+The virtual environment inside of the Caliban container isolates you from these low-level details, so you can install any tensorflow version you like, or use JAX or Pytorch or any other system.

 Details for Maintainers